Presenter: Kimberly Kayler, CPSM, President, AOE

 Recently selected as one of the most influential people in the concrete construction industry by Concrete Construction magazine, Kimberly was the first person in Ohio to earn the Certified Professional Services Marketer designation in 1999.
 In addition, she is received training and certification by the National Transportation Safety Board in crisis communications – expertise that has aided numerous clients during the last 10 years with challenges ranging from jobsite fatalities and chemical spills to layoffs and now COVID-19.
 Since 2009, Kayler has served as an Adjunct Professor at Columbus State Community College.
 She received her BA in journalism from The University of Arizona, and her MBA in organizational management with an emphasis in leadership from Capella University.

-These highlights represent the knowledge and considered recommendations from the presenters and participants at the May 2020 Coleman Executive Round Table for Architects and Engineers, rather than those of The Coleman Law Firm.
+These highlights represent the knowledge and considered recommendations from the presenters and participants at the May 2020 Coleman Executive Round Table for Architects and Engineers, rather than those of Coleman & Erickson.
 Note that this is not a comprehensive summary of the law.
 Legal counsel should be consulted for questions on how these points apply to specific situations.